Attraction 31 / 50

 Scale model of Rome

-Ask any previous visitor about their favorite part of the museum and they will probably tell you about the scale model of Rome designed by Italo Gismondi.
-The 20 by 20m (66x66ft) large model shows the buildings of Rome during the reign of the emperor Constantine I (early 4th century).
-The model is 1:250 scale and took 36 years to complete.
-It can be viewed from a elevated platform.
-The details are fascinating and the model is reason enough to make the trip to EUR.
+The twenty by twenty meters (66 x 66 ft.) large model shows the buildings of Rome during the reign of the Emperor Constantine I (early fourth century).
+The model is 1:250 scale and took archaeologist Italo Gismondi thirty-six years to complete.
+It can be viewed from an elevated platform.
+The details are fascinating, and the model is reason enough to make the trip to EUR.

 Panels of the Trajan Column, Museo della Civilta Romana, Rome